glowkeeper/P3D/docs/labs/week3Session22024.md

 - Spot Light: A light that's located at a point in the scene and emits light in a cone shape, making them useful for artificial light sources such as flashlights, car headlights and torches
 - Directional Light: A light that's located infinitely far away and emits light in one direction only, making them useful for representing large, distant sources of light, such as the sun or the moon
 - Area Light: A light that's defined by a rectangle or disc and emits light in all directions uniformly across its surface area but only from one side of the rectangle or disc, making them useful for creating a realistic street light

+## Volumes

+Volumes allow you to create different effects on the scene cameras - these could be post-processing effects (think of post-processing as something that happens _after_ everything else has been rendered), shadows, clouds, fog, lighting and many more.
+Volumes can be _Global_, whose settings are applied to all the scene cameras, no matter where they are, or _Local_, whose settings are applied only to the cameras within the local zone of influence.

 ## Exercise